Codeception/codeception.github.com/docs/ParallelExecution.md

 {% endhighlight %}

 Each public method in robofile can be executed as a command from console.
-Let's define commands for 3 steps and include autoload.
+Let's define commands for 3 stages and include autoload.

 {% highlight php %}